VargaJoe/timeline-theories/docs/implementation-tasks.md

-# Implementation Tasks

-This document tracks the progress of implementing the TimelineVerse application features.
-Tasks are organized by story and marked with checkboxes for completion tracking.
+Timeline Theories is an application for creating, organizing, and sharing timeline lists for stories or universes of different media in chronological order.

 ## Completed Stories

-### Story 01 - Create New Timeline (Priority: High) ✅ COMPLETED
+### Story 01 - Create New Timeline
-**Dependencies**: Story 08 (User authentication)
 - [x] Design timeline database schema
 - [x] Create timeline data model
 - [x] Design timeline creation form UI